 Report a problem

-If you have encountered a problem whilst using a public right of way, for example, obstruction on the path, misleading signs or lack of maintenance, please contact us
+If you come accross a problem on a public right of way, for example, an obstruction on the path, incorrect signs or lack of maintenance, please contact us

 Information for landowners